New York Red Bulls Academy: The Academy level

 At the academy level, players are selected to represent Red Bulls teams; where players can ultimately progress to the Red Bulls First Team.

 The premier academy teams currently play in MLS Next (until 2020, U.S. Soccer Development Academy), the top tier of youth soccer in the United States.
-The premier program comprises five teams (U-12, U-13, U-14, U-15, U-17).
+The premier program comprises five teams (U-12, U-13, U-14, U-15, U-16, U-18).
 Youth players train a minimum of three times a week and play a maximum of two games under the supervision of professional staff.
 The program is designed to give dedicated and talented players the training and experience needed to reach the highest levels of the game both nationally and internationally.

 USL League Two New York Red Bulls U-23

-New York Red Bulls U-23 is an American soccer team based in Harrison, New Jersey, United States.
+New York Red Bulls U-23 is an American soccer team based in Harrison, New Jersey.
 Founded in 2009, the team plays in the USL League Two, a national amateur league at the fourth tier of the American Soccer Pyramid.
 It is part of the official development academy of Major League Soccer's New York Red Bulls.

 The team plays its home games in the stadium at the Red Bull Training Facility in Hanover, New Jersey: Melanie Lane.
 The team's colors are red, blue and white.

 USL New York Red Bulls II

 In 2015 the New York Red Bulls second team began play in the USL Championship, the third tier of the American soccer pyramid.
-New York Red Bulls II completed its inaugural USL season with a 12-10-6 record in fourth place of the Eastern Conference.
+New York Red Bulls II completed its inaugural USL season with a 12–10–6 record in fourth place of the Eastern Conference.
 The team won its first playoff game against Pittsburgh Riverhounds and advanced as far as the Eastern Conference semifinals in the 2015 USL Playoffs.

-A team mostly composed of NYRB II footballers defeated Chelsea F.C. in a 2015 friendly.
+A team mostly composed of NYRB II players defeated Chelsea F.C. in a 2015 friendly.

-In 2016, New York Red Bulls II claimed the USL regular season title, beating the Harrisburg City Islanders 4-1 to clinch the honor with three games to spare.
+In 2016, New York Red Bulls II claimed the USL regular season title, beating the Harrisburg City Islanders 4–1 to clinch the honor with three games to spare.

-The win, which was New York’s seventh in a row, moved Red Bulls II to an impressive 19-3-5 on the year.
+The win, which was New York's seventh in a row, moved Red Bulls II to an impressive 19-3-5 on the year.

-In addition to claiming the league’s regular season title in their second season of existence, Red Bulls II, coached by former first-team player John Wolyniec, have already claimed some USL records and are nearing others: they’re just one point away from setting the league record for points in a season, and need only three goals in their final three games to break the USL mark for goals.
+In addition to claiming the league's regular season title in their second season of existence, Red Bulls II, coached by former first-team player John Wolyniec, have already claimed some USL records and are nearing others: they're just one point away from setting the league record for points in a season, and need only three goals in their final three games to break the USL mark for goals.

 The team already holds the USL record for road wins in a season and will look to become the third side in league history to win both the regular season and USL championship following the conclusion of the regular season on September 25.